- High blood pressure, or hypertension, is defined as blood pressure higher than 140/90 mm Hg.

-According to the National Heart, Lung and Blood Institute (NHLBI), there are several possible causes of high blood pressure during pregnancy.
+According to the National Heart, Lung, and Blood Institute (NHLBI), there are several possible causes of high blood pressure during pregnancy.
+These include:

 Unhealthy lifestyle choices may lead to high blood pressure during pregnancy.
 Being overweight or obese, or failing to stay active, are major risk factors for high blood pressure.

-The NHLBI emphasizes that it’s important to take preventive measures both before becoming pregnant, and during your pregnancy, to help lessen your risk of high blood pressure.
+The NHLBI emphasizes that it’s important to take preventive measures to help lessen your risk of high blood pressure.
 You should steer clear of smoking and drinking alcohol, both of which have been known to raise blood pressure.